vbingbingv/selection-hook/README.md

 npm install selection-hook
 ```

 The npm package ships with a pre-built `.node` file — no rebuilding needed.
-For Electron rebuild issues, add these values to your `electron-builder` config to avoid rebuilding:
+For Electron rebuild issues, add these values to your `electron-forge` config to avoid rebuilding:

 ```javascript
 rebuildConfig: {